Judo-Security/judosecuritydocs/README.md

 Secrets that have expired can also be deleted if they are no longer useful.
-Deleting secrets reduces the risk of unauthorized access of secrets in the future.
+Deleting a secret reduces the risk of unauthorized access of secrets in the future.
 Once deleted, secrets and the underlying data cannot be restored.
 Deletion of secrets is different for Judo Security’s web client and CLI client.